UsikianLevon/draw-libre-react/README.md

 drawRef.current.clear()
 // Save the current drawing state drawRef.current.save()
 // Undo the last action.
 Pass the original(!)
 DOM event when the dynamic line is enabled.
-Check the mdl:undostackchanged to disable/enable the button drawRef.current.undo(e)
+Check the onUndoStackChanged to disable/enable the button drawRef.current.undo(e)
 // Redo the last undone action.
 Pass the original(!)
 DOM event when the dynamic line is enabled.
-Check the mdl:redostackchanged to disable/enable the button drawRef.current.redo(e)
+Check the onRedoStackChanged to disable/enable the button drawRef.current.redo(e)

 // Update options.
 Note that options are immutable, so return a new object with spread values.